marc2332/bliss/doc/docs/using_beamviewer.md

   Out [44]: '100uA'
 ```

-You can also access the floating value of gain to convert used to convert reading to **mA**:
+You can also access the floating value of gain used to convert reading to **mA**:
 ```
 BLISS [44]: myebv.diode_range
   Out [44]: '100uA'